jrandetdev/42_cpp_setup/README.md

 ## Use the script step by step:

 **Step 1:**
-Navigate to your 42 directory for circle_4 to create the CPP0X directory with the subsequent ex0x/ folders inside.
+Navigate to your 42 directory for circle_4 (or where you want to put your CPP02 foler for example)

 **Step 2:**
 run the script